photo ©2007-2014 jchanders

 A few days after we returned, we had our much anticipated 20-week ultrasound, where they count the fingers and toes and make sure all of the organs and body parts are properly formed and functioning.

 During this appointment, we were told that Aila had severe growth defects and potentially had a life-threatening form of a skeletal disorder.
 After declining the immediate recommendation that we end my pregnancy, we decided to seek a second opinion at UCSF and get a clearer diagnosis.
 We were told the unfathomable news that Aila has what’s called Lethal (or type II) Osteogenesis Imperfecta.
-It’s a genetic mutation that causes a lack of collagen in her bones so they do not grow properly and break over and over again in the womb.
 Only .19 in 10,000 of these babies are born alive, and the ones that are only live for a few minutes to 24 hours.

 We wrestled for the last 10 days in prayer, mourning, tears, and occasional joy from knowing that she would soon leave this broken body for the perfect one God has waiting for her with him in Heaven.
 We’ve asked for a miracle and know that it could happen, but are preparing to say goodbye if we have to as well.
 It has been one of the darkest times in our lives and far worse than anything I ever walked through with my disease and health over the last few years.
 I lost twins to a rare pregnancy complication called a molar pregnancy at 10 weeks right before Asher and even then, I couldn’t have imagined anything worse.
 This is far, far, worse.